-(Leading to the professional degree of Aeronautical Eng ineer)
+(Leading to the professional degree of Aeronautical Engi neer)

-AE 254ab 2 2
+AE 254ab Advanced Problems in Airplane Design 2 2

-AE 266ab 4 4
+AE 266ab Theoretical Aerodynamics 4 4

 AE 270ab 2 2

 AE 259 Thermodynamical Fundamentals of

 Fluid Mechanics 1

 AE 267 Turbulence 2

 AE 261 Compressibility 3

 AE 262 Compressibility Laboratory 2

 or

 AE 271ab Vibration and Flutter Problems 2 2

-AE 260ab 5 5
+AE 260ab Research 5 5

-In the second competer of the sixth year the atu dant hes the
+In the second semester of the sixth year the

-In the second semester of the sixth year the student has the choice of continuing with AE 271b or taking AE 262.
+choice of continuing with AE 271b or taking AE 262.
 For those students who wish more advanced aerodynamics, AE 265ab, Advanced Problems in Airplane Aerodynamics (2 units, two semesters) may be substituted for AE 267 and AE 262.